seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Rome, thou hast lost the breed of noble bloods!
 When went there by an age, since the great flood,
 But it was famed with more than with one man?
-When could they say till now, that talk’d of Rome,
+When could they say till now, that talk'd of Rome,
-That her wide walls encompass’d but one man?
+That her wide walls encompass'd but one man?
 Now is it Rome indeed and room enough,
 When there is in it but one only man.
 O, you and I have heard our fathers say,
-There was a Brutus once that would have brook’d
+There was a Brutus once that would have brook'd
 The eternal devil to keep his state in Rome
 As easily as a king.